First phase of BP spill trial comes to an end

-NEW ORLEANS (Reuters) - The first phase of a trial to determine blame for BP Plc’s 2010 Gulf of Mexico oil spill came to an end on Wednesday, with the judge allowing 80 days for the determination of findings and conclusions.
+NEW ORLEANS, April 17 (Reuters) - The first phase of a trial to determine blame for BP Plc’s 2010 Gulf of Mexico oil spill came to an end on Wednesday, with the judge allowing 80 days for the determination of findings and conclusions.

 The Deepwater Horizon disaster, on April 20, 2010, killed 11 people and caused the worst U.S. offshore spill.